IPWright83/chart-io/README.md

 The best way to get started is to take a look at some of the examples in this Storybook https://ipwright83.github.io/chart-it/?path=/story/introduction--page.

+Here is an example of a very basic Scatter chart

 ```
 <XYChart data={[{ x: 10, y: 10 }, { x: 20, y: 20 }]}>
     <Scatter x="x" y="y"/>